mswantek68/Watercooler/README.md

 *** This was a completely automated task.
 Apologies if things don't seem 'human'.
 ```

 ## Subject Line Expression
 This creates the dynamic month in the subject line of the email
+#### Expression Code:
 ```
 On Behalf of [Enter name]: @{formatDateTime(body('Parse_JSON')?['UPDATEDATE'], 'MMMM')} Watercooler pairings
 ```

-## To line Expression
+#### To: line Expression Code:

 This will take the semi-colon delimited grouping of three and use it as the email To: line

 ```
 @{body('Parse_JSON')?['emailchain']}
 ```
-## HTTP request to tell the ADF pipeline it is complete
+### HTTP request to tell the ADF pipeline it is complete
 ![Alt text](/images/SendWCMessagesHTTP.png?raw=true "image showing the HTTP response back to the ADF call")

-# SQL Stored Proc
+# SQL Stored Procs
+These stored procedures will perform the logic that creates the random groupings of three users for the water cooler.

-The dbo.writeemployees.sql SP is used to take the JSON file that is in Blob and create a table of users using OPENJSON
+### The dbo.writeemployees.sql SP is used to take the JSON file that is in Blob and create a table of users using OPENJSON

 ```SQL
 CREATE   PROCEDURE [dbo].[writeemployees]
 (